HuynhManhHung441/LearnEnglish/README.md

 - Did you buy the extension package to use more functions?

+- What type of data should we define for that column?

 - Do you have any plans to release a new version?

 - I would like to program a new function that allows users to export data to an Excel file.